Pollenca Spain Travel Guide

 Check local municipal websites for specific events plus live acts that may be happening during your stay.

-The cultural calendar often includes art exhibitions and smaller theatrical productions.
+The calendar of cultural events often includes art exhibitions and smaller theatrical productions.

 When buying Ensaimadas to take home, many bakeries offer them in special cardboard boxes designed for carry-on luggage.
 Inquire about this option for easy transport.